 - How the injuries limit your ability to do your normal life activities.

 The more serious your injuries, the higher the potential compensation you might receive for your personal injury claim.
-Further, the more serious the injuries, the more complex the settlement negotiations become.
-There is a much wider range of settlement amounts you could receive.
-You want to ensure you have the leverage you need to get a settlement at the top of that range.
+Further, the more serious the injuries, the more complex the settlement negotiations become, because there is a much wider range of settlement amounts you could receive.
+You will want to ensure you have the leverage you need to get a settlement at the top of that range.
 Hiring a personal injury lawyer is the best way to get this leverage.

 These types of injuries don’t have a simple price tag on them.
 There is no cut and dry dollar amount for you to ask for.
 You’ll need to calculate how much the actual injury itself is worth.

-Further, the injuries you suffered in your personal injury accident may cause you to be disabled or restricted forever.
+Further, the injuries you suffered in your accident may cause you to be disabled or restricted forever.
 This is a permanent injury, and it will be with you for life.

 Determining the value of permanent injuries is not a simple task.
 You will need to evaluate the lifetime effects of the injuries and place a value on them.
 And, you will need to evaluate if there is any scarring or disfigurement.